 Top tips: "It’s almost impossible to be overly communicative as a summer associate.
 Take notes, ask questions, keep your assigning attorney up to date on progress, and follow-up as necessary.
 While some assignments may seem small, they could very well be an important piece in the larger picture.” - Chair of Strategic Growth, Jeffrey Jonas

-Interview with CEO Vince Guglielmotti
+Interview with Vince Guglielmotti, CEO

 Chambers Associate: How would you define your firm’s current position and identity in the legal market?
+What differentiates your firm from your peer firms in the market?

-CA: Have there been any developments at the firm over the past year that you would like our readers to know about?
+CA: Have there been any developments at the firm over the past year that you’d like law students to know about?

 CA: How is the firm evolving to accommodate the needs/expectations of the next generation of lawyers?